TS3Tools/TS3UpdateScript/docs/INSTALL_USAGE_GUIDE.md

 ## Update text examples

-Following you can see some examples, how you can fill your 'auto_update_text.txt' and 'update_text.txt' files:
+Following you can see some examples, how you can fill your 'CRON_UPDATE_TEXT' and 'UPDATE_TEXT' settings:

   * This server will be updated to version $VERSION in 5 minutes.
 Please wait...
   * Server update to version $VERSION in 5 minutes.